 Our Team of Specialized Acupuncturists + Massage Therapists in Boulder

-Dr. Kandace Cahill (Founder/Clinic Director) DAOM, L.Ac., FABORM, holds a Doctorate of Acupuncture and Oriental Medicine (DAOM) with specialization in women’s health and adult aging from Oregon College of Oriental Medicine (OCOM) and a Master’s of Science in Oriental Medicine from Southwest Acupuncture College (SWAC), in Boulder, CO.
+Dr. Maren (formerly Kandace) Cahill (Founder/Clinic Director) DAOM, L.Ac., FABORM, holds a Doctorate of Acupuncture and Oriental Medicine (DAOM) with specialization in women’s health and adult aging from Oregon College of Oriental Medicine (OCOM) and a Master’s of Science in Oriental Medicine from Southwest Acupuncture College (SWAC), in Boulder, CO, 2006.
 She is board certified by the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) in Acupuncture and Chinese Herbology (Dipl.OM) and licensed by the state of Colorado.
 She is also a fellow of the American Board of Oriental Reproductive Medicine (FABORM).
-See below for more information on these organizations.
+She founded Well Woman Acupuncture in 2006.

 ABORM was formed by leading professionals in Oriental Reproductive Medicine who came together with a resolve to meet the patient and physician demand for a demonstration of knowledge of care in this field of specialization.
 Recognizing a need to maintain that practitioners treating patients with Oriental Medicine in the field of Reproductive Health are doing so with an advanced knowledge and experience, they created the certification process to allow practitioners to demonstrate their knowledge through the process of voluntary examination.